FafferMcgee/faffermcgee.github.io/aboutme.md

 tldr; version

-I graduated with a Bachelor's of Science in Biocemistry and Molecular Biology from the University of California, Santa Cruz.
+I graduated with a Bachelor's of Science in Biochemistry and Molecular Biology from the University of California, Santa Cruz.
 While I was there, I did worked on studying the regulation of the Retinoblastoma protein.

 From there I worked as a quality control specialist at Amgen Inc. in Thousand Oaks, California for 15 months.

 From there, I moved to a position at Caltech in the lab of Pamela Bjorkman.
 While I was there, I purified Antibodies/Fabs against HIV, and I also worked on crystallizing a new Antibody against HIV in complex with the env protein.